Victory Stadium: Racial controversy

-In 1961, the Victory Stadium played a role in the Civil Rights Movement.
+In 1961, Victory Stadium played a role in the Civil Rights Movement.
 The Baltimore Colts and the Pittsburgh Steelers scheduled a pre-season game at the stadium.
 Both teams were integrated.
-However, the Victory Stadium was still segregated, with different sections for blacks and whites to sit.
+However, Victory Stadium was still segregated, with different sections for blacks and whites.
 The NAACP sued Roanoke.
 In response to the city digging in its heels and insisting the segregation laws be followed, the NAACP asked the black players to boycott the game, and team members said they would not cross the picket line.
 "Team representatives huddled with Roanoke officials and apparently came to what would be a classic Roanoke solution: Look the other way and avoid confrontation."
-Civil Rights activists bought tickets in the white section, and simply showed up and claimed their seats.
-Although the Roanoke Fire Department showed up with fire hoses and the Virginia National Guard was called out, there were no confrontations, and the Steelers won the game 24-20.
-"The Pittsburgh Courier declared that the Steelers has 'held Jim Crow for downs'."
+Civil Rights activists bought tickets in the white sections, and simply showed up and claimed their seats.
+Although the Roanoke Fire Department showed up with fire hoses and the Virginia National Guard was called out, there were no confrontations, and the Steelers won the game 24–20.
+"The Pittsburgh Courier declared that the Steelers had 'held Jim Crow for downs'."